 HRT and cancer

-In a study of one million women, Cancer Research UK scientists have shown that different types of HRT can increase the risk of different cancers.
-Overall, around 1,700 cases of cancer in the UK each year are linked to HRT.
+The evidence that HRT can cause some types of cancer (breast, womb and ovarian) is strong.
+It includes a study of one million women, run by Cancer Research UK scientists, which has shown that different types of HRT can increase the risk of different cancers.

-Breast cancer.
-All types of HRT increase the risk of breast cancer but combined HRT does so by much more than other types.
-Women using combined HRT have double the risk of breast cancer compared to non-users.
+The risk of developing breast cancer is increased for women who are using combined HRT, and may also be increased for users of oestrogen-only HRT.
+The Million Women Study results suggested that women who are using combined HRT have double the risk of breast cancer compared to non-users.
 And if they use HRT for over 10 years, their risks are even higher.

 Should I take HRT?